 Payment Via Credit Card

-We now accept credit card payments in the office, over the phone and through our website via Mastercard, Visa & Discover with a convenience fee of 2.49%.
-Click the Green Bar above or at the bottom of this page to get started.
-Have your account number handy
+We now accept credit card payments in the office, over the phone and through our website via MasterCard, Visa & Discover with a low minimum convenience fee of $1.50.
+Payments over $60 are assesed a fee of 2.49%.
+Credit Card transactions are posted immediately in our office.
+Click the Visa, MasterCard, or Discover Logo below, the Green Bar above or at the bottom of this page to get started.
+Please have your account number handy.

 Payment Via Speedpay

 Speedpay, an automated telephone payment system, is available to make a payment over the phone with a Visa, Mastercard, or ATM/Debit/Credit Card, by calling 1-866-653-1733 with a low convenience fee of $1.75.
 Payment confirmation number must be called into our office after using.

 If paying by check or money order through the mail, please send all payments with your payment stub.
 To avoid late fees, please mail your payment at least five-seven business days before the due date specified on your bill.

 The worry-free way to pay your water bill.
 With this service, the amount of your monthly bill is automatically deducted from your bank account and credited to your utility account on the due date.
 There is no set-up fee or charge associated with this method of payment.
 To set up Automatic Deduction, simply download and fill out the Automatic Deduction form located in the Forms & Reports Section and drop it off at our office or mail it along with a voided check.

 You may pay your bill in person at our office address.
 We accept cash, check, credit card and money orders.
 To avoid longer wait times, please note that Mondays, Thursdays and the first day after a holiday are normally very busy.
 There is also a night drop available to the right hand side of the office door.